dishitpala/Facebook-Album/README.md

 ### :seedling: Prerequisites

 1. Create the app on [facebook]()
-	* Copy your credentials and paste it to the includes/facebook/configurations.php
 2. Create account on [Google Cloude]()
 	* Go to the App Engine and create bucket generate the credential file.
-	* Go to credentials folder and paste the file.
 3. Enable the [Google Drive]() API.
 	* Go to google api console and search for the Google Client API
+4. Final Step:
-	* Enable the API and capy paste the credentials to includes/google/drive/configuration.php
+	*  Goto credentials folder edit the credential.env file paste the necessary ids and secrets to .env file

 ### :rowboat: Installation